Books for Your Earliest Readers

 After forty years, these books are still absolutely delightful.
 Most of the books I discuss on this page don’t flow in a musical, natural way, but most of Dr. Seuss’ books are to the contrary, a pleasure to read over and over.

 Scholastic has done a fine job of creating books that tell a story while teaching word families with most of these books.
-A few are rather stilted in the flow of language, but children seem to enjoy them anyway.

 Bob Books